Photon counting readout for detection and inference of gravitational waves from neutron star merger remnants: Individual-event postmerger inference

 where $f_0$ is the peak frequency, $\gamma$ is the half-width at half-maximum, $A$ is the amplitude (in the time domain), and $\phi_0$ and $t_0$ are phase and time offsets.
 The amplitude profile of Eq.~\eqref{eq:basis} is a Lorentzian.

 Given a signal with duration $\Delta T$ and bandwidth $\Delta F$, the number of filters required is

-This follows directly from the number of terms in the signal Fourier transform, with the factor of two accounting for both sine and cosine components.
-For post-merger signals, $\Delta F\approx 2.5\,\textrm{kHz}$ and $\Delta T\approx 40$\,ms, resulting in $200$ filters (100 sine and 100 cosine filters).
-We construct filters with the following parameters \begin{enumerate} \item $A$ is set by orthonormalization (discussed shortly); \item $\gamma$ is set to $100\,\textrm{Hz}$, the rough width of the post-merger peak as modeled by Ref.~\cite{Soultanis:2024pwb}; \item $f_0$ spans $1.5$ to $4\,\textrm{kHz}$ with 10 equally spaced points; \item $t_0$ spans $-20$ to $20$\,ms with 10 equally spaced points; \item $\phi_0$ is set to either $0$ or $\pi/2$ for the cosine or sine components. \end{enumerate} Upon construction, the damped-sinusoids are shuffled into a random order and the Gram Schmidt method is applied to obtain a set of orthonormal filters, $\{d_k(f)\}$.
-The resulting 200 filters may not be optimal since the basis of Eq.~\eqref{eq:basis} does not exactly match a post-merger signal and could be further tailored to it.
+This follows directly from the number of terms in the signal Fourier transform, with the factor of two accounting for both sine and cosine components. {For redshifted postmerger signals, $\Delta F\approx 3.0\,\textrm{kHz}$ and $\Delta T\approx 50$\,ms, resulting in $300$ filters (150 sine and 150 cosine filters). } We construct filters with the following parameters \begin{enumerate} \item $A$ is set by orthonormalization (discussed shortly); \item $\gamma$ is set to $20\,\textrm{Hz}$ (FWHM, nonangular), slightly narrower width than the postmerger peak as modeled by Ref.~\cite{Soultanis:2024pwb} {for redshift $z=1$ events}; \item $f_0$ spans $0.6$ to $4\,\textrm{kHz}$ with 40 {log-spaced} points; \item $t_0$ spans $-20$ to $30$\,ms with 5 equally spaced points; \item $\phi_0$ is set to either $0$ or $\pi/2$ for the cosine or sine components. \end{enumerate} Upon construction, the damped-sinusoids are shuffled into a random order and the {orthogonalization (i.e. Gram Schmidt or QR decomposition)} method is applied to obtain a set of orthonormal filters, $\{d_k(f)\}$.
+The resulting {400} filters may not be optimal since the basis of Eq.~\eqref{eq:basis} does not exactly align with all postmerger signals.
+The {slightly overcomplete} construction given above captures around {80\%} of the total signal energy of most signals (in contrast to the expectation from Eq.~\eqref{eq:PC_total_power}).